4d/docs/website/translated_docs/es/Concepts/classes.md

 ```

 ```4d
-// in a 4D method
+// en un método 4D
 $o:=cs.ob.new()
 $val:=$o.a //42
 ```

 > When calling the superclass constructor in a constructor using the [Super](#super) keyword, keep in mind that `This` must not be called before the superclass constructor, otherwise an error is generated.
-See [this example](#example-1).
+Ver [este ejemplo](#example-1).

 In any cases, `This` refers to the object the method was called on, as if the method were on the object.